Architecture

 like its Gallo-Roman era, lie safely embedded in its walls.
 The cathedral

-baptistry, for example, happily combines fifth century foundations with
+baptistry, for example, happily combines fifth century foundations

-columns borrowed from a Roman temple or basilica, and a
+columns "borrowed" from a Roman temple or basilica, and a

 sixteenth century cupola.